-Domain Standards for Mathematical Content Aligned Components of Eureka Math Geometry Cluster: Solve real-world and mathematic cal problems involving area, surface area, and volume.
-6.G.1 Find the area of right triangles, other triangles, special quadrilaterals, and polygons by composing into rectangles or decomposing into triangles and other shapes; apply these techniques in the context of solving real-world and mathematical problems.
-G6 M5: Area, Surface Area, and Volume Problems Find the volume of a right rectangular prism with fractional edge lengths by packing it with unit cubes of the appropriate unit fraction edge lengths, and show that the volume is the same as would be found by multiplying the edge lengths of the prism.
-Apply the formulas $V = lwh$ and $V = bh$ to find volumes of right rectangular prisms with fractional edge lengths in the context of solving real-world and mathematical problems.
-G6 M5 Topic C: Volume of Right Rectangular Prisms G6 M5 Lesson 19: Surface Area and Volume in the Real World G6 M5 Lesson 19a: Addendum Lesson for Modeling- Applying Surface Area and Volume to Aquariums 6.G.3 Draw polygons in the coordinate plane given coordinates for the vertices; use coordinates to find the length of a side joining points with the same first coordinate or the same second coordinate.
-Apply these techniques in the context of solving real-world and mathematical problems.
+Domain Standards for Mathematical Content Aligned Components of Eureka Math Geometry Cluster: Solve real-world and mathematical problems involving area, surface area, and volume.
+6.G.A.1 Find the area of right triangles, other triangles, special quadrilaterals, and polygons by composing into rectangles or decomposing into triangles and other shapes; know and apply these techniques in the context of solving real-world and mathematical problems.
+G6 M5: Area, Surface Area, and Volume Problems 6.G.A.2 Find the volume of a right rectangular prism with fractional edge lengths by packing it with unit cubes of the appropriate unit fraction edge lengths, and show that the volume is the same as would be found by multiplying the edge lengths of the prism.
+Know and apply the formulas $V = lwh$ and $V = Bh$ where $B$ is the area of the base to find volumes of right rectangular prisms with fractional edge lengths in the context of solving real-world and mathematical problems.
+G6 M5 Topic C: Volume of Right Rectangular Prisms G6 M5 Lesson 19: Surface Area and Volume in the Real World G6 M5 Lesson 19a: Addendum Lesson for Modeling- Applying Surface Area and Volume to Aquariums 6.G.A.3 Draw polygons in the coordinate plane given coordinates for the vertices; use coordinates to find the length of a side that joins two vertices (vertical or horizontal segments only).
+Know and apply these techniques in the context of solving real-world and mathematical problems.
 G6 M5 Topic B: Polygons on the Coordinate Plane

-Domain Standards for Mathematical Content Aligned Components of Eureka Math 6.G.4 Represent three-dimensional figures using nets made up of rectangles and triangles, and use the nets to find the surface area of these figures.
+Domain Standards for Mathematical Content Aligned Components of Eureka Math 6.G.A.4 Represent three-dimensional figures using nets made up of rectangles and triangles, and use the nets to find the surface area of these figures.
 Apply these techniques in the context of solving real-world and mathematical problems.
 G6 M5 Topic D: Nets and Surface Area Statistics and Cluster: Develop understanding of statist ical variability.
-Probability 6.SP.1 Recognize a statistical question as one that anticipates variability in the data related to the question and accounts for it in the answers.
-6.SP.2 Understand that a set of data collected to answer a statistical question has a distribution G6 M6 Lesson 1: Posing Statistical Questions G6 M6: Statistics which can be described by its center, spread, and overall shape.
-6.SP.3 Recognize that a measure of center for a numerical data set summarizes all of its values with a single number, while a measure of variation describes how its values vary with a single number.
+Probability 6.SP.A.1 Recognize a statistical question as one that anticipates variability in the data related to the question and accounts for it in the answers.
+6.SP.A.2 Understand that a set of data collected to answer a statistical question has a distribution which can be described by its center (mean, median, mode), spread (range), and overall G6 M6 Lesson 1: Posing Statistical Questions G6 M6: Statistics 6.SP.A.3 Recognize that a measure of center for a numerical data set summarizes all of its values with a single number, while a measure of variation describes how its values vary with a single number.
 G6 M6: Statistics